openssl/openssl/doc/designs/quic-design/glossary.md

 `SSL_new` using a QUIC method.

 **QCTX**: QUIC Context.
-This is a utility object defined within the QUIC APL which helps to unwrap a SSL object pointer (a QCSO or QSSO) into the relevant structure pointers such as `QUIC_CONNECTION` or `QUIC_XSO`.
+This is a utility object defined within the QUIC APL which helps to unwrap an SSL object pointer (a QCSO or QSSO) into the relevant structure pointers such as `QUIC_CONNECTION` or `QUIC_XSO`.

 **QRL:** QUIC record layer.
 Refers collectively to the QRX and QTX.